Tanjong Bungah

 Tanjong Bungah (Note: Also spelt as Tanjung Bungah.) is a suburb of George Town in the Malaysian state of Penang.
+A pioneer district where the wealthy live.
 It is located along the northern coast of Penang Island between Batu Ferringhi and Tanjong Tokong, about 6.5 km northwest of the city centre.

 Tanjong Bungah is locally known as a beach destination, with several hotels and resorts lining the beaches within the area.
 Decades of urbanisation have also led to the mushrooming of residential high-rises at the suburb and attracted a significant expatriate population; foreigners made up 9.2% of Tanjong Bungah's population as of 2020.

 Etymology

 Tanjong Bungah, which means Flower Cape in Malay, was so named due to the several smaller promontories that jut out to the sea along the cape.